James Bond Girls

 Ruby Bartlett (Angela Scoular)

 During Bond's (George Lazenby) investigation of SPECTRE head Ernst Stavro Blofeld (Telly Savalas), his tactic was to impersonate genealogy expert Sir Hilary Bray.
-He traveled to Blofeld's massive mountain-top headquarters in the Swiss Alps, Piz Gloria, to verify the villain's claim to the title [Blofeld was attempting to be granted the right to the hereditary title of Count Balthazar de Bleuchamp].
+He traveled to Blofeld's massive mountain-top headquarters in the Swiss Alps, Piz Gloria, to verify the villain's claim to the title.
+[Note: Blofeld was attempting to be granted the right to the hereditary title of Count Balthazar de Bleuchamp.]

 After arriving, Bond (wearing a Scottish kilt) had dinner in the Alpine Room where he was introduced to a bevy of about a dozen beautiful clinic "patients" of an allergy treatment program gathered from around the world.
 They remarked: "It's a treat having a man here for once."
 Bond claimed falsely: "I've never had much to do with young ladies."